ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 It seems that HmIP-FAL230-C10 can not be used directly as an actuator in combination with that adapter.
 If you use HmIP-FAL230-C10 together with Homematic thermostats it should work. see also [Forum](https://forum.iobroker.net/topic/22579/test-adapter-heatingcontrol-v1-0-x/1553)

+### Window-open function of HM thermostats
+HM thermostats have an open window function in two variants.
+On the one hand as temperature drop detection and on the other hand in connection with a window contact.
+This function causes the adapter to switch to manual mode when the window is opened.
+Ideally, this function should be deactivated so as not to interfere with the functionality of the adapter.

 When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
 All of this helps me to provide error free adapters that basically never crashs.